Whisky-App/whisky-book/src/game-support/kebab-chefs.md

 - Use Windows 10 and enable DXVK
 - Install in Steam as normal
 - You might need to restart the game / your PC a few times to play

+> [!WARNING]
-- Game performs very bad, so use low graphic settings, limit the FPS or set a small resolution
+> Game performs very bad, so use low graphic settings, limit the FPS or set a small resolution

 {{#template ../templates/steam.md id=1001270}}